dfm/emcee3/docs/index.rst

 License & Attribution
 ---------------------

-Copyright 2010-2013 Dan Foreman-Mackey and contributors.
+Copyright 2010-2016 Dan Foreman-Mackey and contributors.

-emcee is free software made available under the MIT License.
+emcee3 is free software made available under the MIT License.
 For details see `LICENSE <license>`_.

 If you make use of emcee in your work, please cite our paper